-Commonly known as Medigap, this is a private insurance policy that helps cover the costs that Medicare doesn’t.
-Typically, this means co-payments, and deductibles.
+Medicare Supplement Insurance is commonly known as Medigap, this is a private insurance policy that helps cover the costs that Medicare doesn’t.
+Typically, this means co-payments, co-insurance, and deductibles.
 With a Medigap policy, Medicare pays its share of Medicare-approved healthcare costs and then your supplemental insurance pays its share.
 If any amount remains, you are responsible for those costs.

 Medigap policies are offered through private insurance companies and are available to anyone aged 65 or over who has Original Medicare (Parts A and B).
 You may apply for Medigap if you have a Medicare Advantage (MA) Plan.
 However, you must leave your MA plan before your supplemental policy begins.

 With Medigap, you have a monthly premium in addition to your Part B premium, paid directly to the private insurer that sold you the plan.

 - Medigap policies cover one person, which means your spouse (if you have one) must buy his or her own policy.